iterorganization/imas-python/docs/source/api_overview.rst

     scipy.signal.resample(x, num, t=None, axis=0, window=None, domain='time')

-`Scipy.signal.resample` uses a fourier method to resample, which assumes the signal is periodic.
-It could be very slow if the number of input or output samples is large and prime.
+`Scipy.signal.resample` uses a Fourier method to resample, which assumes the signal is periodic.
+It can be very slow if the number of input or output samples is large and prime.
 See https://docs.scipy.org/doc/scipy/reference/generated/scipy.signal.resample.html for more information.